filecoin-project/lotus/.github/ISSUE_TEMPLATE/proving-issues.md

 ---

-Please provide all the information requested here to help us troubleshoot "proving/wdpost failed" issues.
+Please provide all the information requested here to help us troubleshoot "proving/window PoSt failed" issues.
 If the information requested is missing, we will probably have to just ask you to provide it anyway, before we can help debug.